luiswirth/bsc-thesis/src/introduction.typ

-Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the galerkin matrices for various weak differential operator.
+Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the galerkin matrices for various weak differential operators.
 We will both be solving the Hodge-Laplace EVP and the Hodge-Laplace source problem.
 For this we will look at the Whitney basis functions and the Whitney FE space.

 Lastly we will test our library and generate various results by solving model problems, visualizing them and looking at error convergences and other metrics.
+To this end we will use the method of manufactured solutions to verify the correctness of our FE solutions.

 #pagebreak()